 Two important caveats follow with every scenario involving the resident relative rule:

 Find out if uninsured motorist coverage applies to your case.
-Call 404-549-6742 or submit a case evaluation form online to request a free consultation with an experienced Atlanta personal injury attorney at the Law Firm of Walter Gabriel.
+Call 404-549-6742 or submit a case evaluation form online to request a free consultation with an experienced Atlanta uninsured motorist coverage attorney at the Law Firm of Walter Gabriel.

 Your Employer’s Uninsured Motorist Policy May Provide You With UM Coverage